JordanMarr/FSharp.DurableExtensions/README.md

 * Bloated code: It is common to create constants to hold function names which bloats the code and still doesn't solve the problems listed above.

 ## The Solution: FSharp.DurableExtensions
-This library addresses all the above problems with the new `CallActivity` extension methods that are added to the `IDurableOrchestrationContext`.
+This library addresses all the above problems with the new `CallActivity`, `CallSubOrchestrator` and `StartNew` extension methods.
 `CallActivity` allows you to directly pass the function you are calling, and infers both the input and output types for you.
-This completely eliminates runtime errors by utilizing the compiler at design-time, and also makes it easy to navigate directly to the referenced function via "F12" / "Go to definition".
+This completely eliminates runtime errors by utilizing the compiler to catch mismatched inputs/outputs at design-time as build errors, and also makes it easy to navigate directly to the referenced function via "F12" / "Go to definition".

 ```F#
 open FSharp.DurableExtensions